danielfrg/pelican-jupyter/README.md

 ### Option 1: Separate MD metadata file

-Place the `.ipynb` file in the content folder and create a new file with the same name as the ipython notebook with extension `.ipynb-meta`.
+Place the `.ipynb` file in the content folder and create a new file with the same name as the ipython notebook with extension `.nbdata`.
-For example if you have `my_post.ipynb` create a `my_post.ipynb-meta`.
+For example if you have `my_post.ipynb` create a `my_post.nbdata`.

-The `.ipynb-meta` should contain the metadata like a regular Markdown based article:
+The `.nbdata` should contain the metadata like a regular Markdown based article:

 ```
 Title: